Robinpig/Note/docs/CS/Distributed/GFS.md

 ### Leases and Mutation Order

 A mutation is an operation that changes the contents or metadata of a chunksuch as a write or an append operation.
 Each mutation is performed at all the chunk’s replicas.
 We use leases to maintain a consistent mutation order across replicas.
 The master grants a chunklease to one of the replicas, which we call the primary.
 The primary picks a serial order for all mutations to the chunk.
 All replicas follow this order when applying mutations.
 Thus, the global mutation order is defined first by the lease grant order chosen by the master, and within a lease by the serial numbers assigned by the primary.

 The lease mechanism is designed to minimize management overhead at the master.
 A lease has an initial timeout of 60 seconds.
 However, as long as the chunkis being mutated, the primary can request and typically receive extensions from the master indefinitely.
 These extension requests and grants are piggybacked on the HeartBeat messages regularly exchanged between the master and all chunkservers.
 The master may sometimes try to revoke a lease before it expires (e.g., when the master wants to disable mutations on a file that is being renamed).
 Even if the master loses communication with a primary, it can safely grant a new lease to another replica after the old lease expires.
 In Figure 2, we illustrate this process by following the control flow of a write through these numbered steps.

 1. The client asks the master which chunkserver holds the current lease for the chunkand the locations of the other replicas.
    If no one has a lease, the master grants one to a replica it chooses (not shown).
 2. The master replies with the identity of the primary and the locations of the other (secondary) replicas.
    The client caches this data for future mutations.
    It needs to contact the master again only when the primary becomes unreachable or replies that it no longer holds a lease.
 3. The client pushes the data to all the replicas.
 A client can do so in any order.
    Each chunkserver will store the data in an internal LRU buffer cache until the data is used or aged out.
    By decoupling the data flow from the control flow, we can improve performance by scheduling the expensive data flow based on the networktopology regardless of which chunkserver is the primary.
-Section 3.2 discusses this further.
 4. Once all the replicas have acknowledged receiving the data, the client sends a write request to the primary.
    The request identifies the data pushed earlier to all of the replicas.
    The primary assigns consecutive serial numbers to all the mutations it receives, possibly from multiple clients, which provides the necessary serialization.
    It applies the mutation to its own local state in serial number order.
 5. The primary forwards the write request to all secondary replicas.
 Each secondary replica applies mutations in the same serial number order assigned by the primary.
 6. The secondaries all reply to the primary indicating that they have completed the operation.
 7. The primary replies to the client.
 Any errors encountered at any of the replicas are reported to the client.
    In case of errors, the write may have succeeded at the primary and an arbitrary subset of the secondary replicas.
 (If it had failed at the primary, it would not have been assigned a serial number and forwarded.)
    The client request is considered to have failed, and the modified region is left in an inconsistent state.
    Our client code handles such errors by retrying the failed mutation.
-It will make a few attempts at steps (3) through (7) before falling backto a retry from the beginning of the write.
+   It will make a few attempts at steps (3)through (7) before falling backto a retry from the beginning of the write.

 If a write by the application is large or straddles a chunk boundary, GFS client code breaks it down into multiple write operations.
 They all follow the control flow described above but may be interleaved with and overwritten by concurrent operations from other clients.
 Therefore, the shared file region may end up containing fragments from different clients, although the replicas will be identical because the individual operations are completed successfully in the same order on all replicas.

 ![GFS Write Flow](img/GFS-Write-Flow.png)

 ### Data Flow